RapidRiverSoftware/rapidriversoftware.github.io/README.md

 Please open a PR and assign it to Calum for review.

+## Project Notes

+### Editing JavaScript
+All raw JavaScript files can be found at `webpack/javascripts/`, these are the files you'd want to edit.

 ## Quick Guides
 This section provides a summary of the ways different types of content can be added.